Admission to Graduate Study

 Lehigh University Undergraduates

-A Lehigh undergraduate with a 3.0 cumulative grade point average who has achieved Junior standing may take any 400-level course for which he or she is qualified.
-The qualifications are defined by the department and are certified by the course instructor and department chairperson through petition to the Graduate and Research Committee.
-Additional information on constraints on undergraduates taking graduate level can be found in Guidelines for Undergraduates to Take Graduate Level Courses.
+A Lehigh undergraduate with a 3.0 cumulative grade point average who has achieved Junior standing may request permission to take a 400-level course for which she or he is qualified.
+The qualifications are defined by the department and are certified by the course instructor and department chairperson through a petition to the Graduate and Research Committee.
+Additional information on constraints on undergraduates taking graduate-level courses can be found in Guidelines for Undergraduates to Take Graduate Level Courses.

-Undergraduates at Lehigh who are within a few hours of meeting the requirements for a baccalaureate degree may, with the special approval of the Graduate and Research Committee, enroll for up to 12 credit hours of study for graduate credit (6 in the P.C.
-Rossin College of Engineering and Applied Science).
-Lehigh undergraduates may apply course credits taken in the undergraduate program toward a graduate degree under the following conditions: 1) the course credits are not submitted as part of the requirement for an undergraduate degree; and 2) courses for possible graduate credit are approved in advance by the course instructor, department chairperson, and the dean of the college.
+Undergraduates at Lehigh who wish to take graduate-level coursework should follow the guidelines found here.
+Lehigh undergraduates may apply up to 12 course credits taken in the undergraduate program toward a graduate degree under the following conditions: 1) the course credits are not submitted as part of the requirement for an undergraduate degree; 2) approval is granted by the graduate program director, department chairperson and the dean of the college or their designee.
 The student must receive a final course mark of B- or better.
+Students should submit a Petition to Reserve Credits For Graduate Degree form with the required approvals.

 A student who has not been registered in a Lehigh graduate program for one year must petition for readmission.
-Petitions approved by the student’s major department must be forwarded to the registrar’s office.
+Petitions approved by the student’s major department must be forwarded to Registration & Academic Services.
+The procedure may vary by college.

 International Students and Scholars